 As the strongest kid on the playground, Amazon Kindle Direct Publishing (KDP) is worth mentioning.
 We will explain how you can enroll your book in KDP Select.

 When you enroll in KDP Select, you can choose 70% or 35% royalty rates based on specific requirements.
-To qualify for 70% you have to price your book between $2.99 and $9.99.
-That's at least 20% lower than the print version.
-Without VAT, it's less delivery costs (yes, you pay for delivering your ebook to customers at $.15 per megabyte).
+To qualify for 70% your books has to be priced between $2.99 and $9.99.
+That's at least 20% lower than the print books Without VAT, it's less delivery costs (yes, you pay for delivering your ebook to customers at $.15 per megabyte).

 You also have to agree on your book being available through Kindle Owners’ Lending Library.
 In this case, you get 70% royalties from books sold in specific countries and 35% of books sold anywhere else.

 Amazon KDP Select gives you the opportunity to sell exclusively on Amazon for a 90-day period.
 You can earn royalties based on book downloads through the Kindle Unlimited program and offer your book free for five days.
-Free downloads (via Kindle countdown deals for example) also count into your rankings.
+Free downloads (via good deals via Kindle countdown or example) also count into your rankings.
 It gives a friendly boost to the top of the category.

 If you distribute your Kindle ebook to Amazon only, you may lose potential customers from other countries.